-This template already includes basic questions like contact information, but you can ask for more info if you need it.
-You can add additional form fields to your apartment maintenance request form by simply dragging them from the left-hand panel to the right-hand panel.
+Each maintenance request template already includes basic questions like contact information, but you can ask for more info if you need it.
+You can add additional form fields to your apartment maintenance request form by simply dragging them from the left-hand panel to the right-hand preview area.

 Here are a few ideas of additional form fields you might want to add:

-- Entry Instructions— Add a multiple choice, checkbox, or single line text field to have people provide more details on how to access their place.
+- Entry Instructions— Add a Multiple Choice, Checkboxes, or Single Line Text field to have people provide more details on how to access their place.